pbkdf

 36

-37 Current benchmark figures on my mid-2020 MacBook Air look like (use
+37 Current benchmark figures on an M4 Silicon MacBook Air look like (use

 38 `cabal bench` to run the benchmark suite):